irsbugs/GStreaming/README.md

         pipeline.set_property('uri', uri)
         pipeline.set_state(Gst.State.PLAYING)
 ```
 The program also includes a mute checkbox and a volume sliding scale control.
 The *mute* and *volume* are properties of the *playbin* plugin.
-In the program with *playbin* instantitated as *pipline* the callbacks are as follows:
+In the program with *playbin* instantitated as *pipeline* the callbacks are as follows:
 ```
 def cb_checkbox(checkbox):
     'Mute toggle on / off'